 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires the university to report certain crime statistics on a yearly basis.
 Northern Michigan University's Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Northern Michigan University; and on public property within, or immediately adjacent to and accessible from the campus.

-The report also includes institutional policies concerning campus security, such as policies concerning sexual assault and other matters.
-You can obtain a copy of this report by contacting NMU Public Safety or by accessing the Public Safety and Police Services website at: nmu.edu/clery.
-For additional information or questions about the Jeanne Clery Act, please contact Jeffrey Mincheff, Deputy Director Police Services and Clery compliance Officer.
+The report also includes institutional policies concerning campus safety, such as policies concerning sexual assault and other matters.
+You can obtain a copy of this report by contacting NMU Police Department or by accessing the NMU Police Department website at: nmu.edu/clery.
+For additional information or questions about the Jeanne Clery Act, please contact Jeffrey Mincheff, Cheif and Clery Compliance Officer.